nyxnor/onioncomms/voip/mumble/README.md

 Tor does not resolve UDP, so let's force TCP mode:
 `Configure` -> `Settings` -> `Network` -> `Connection` -> `Force TCP mode`.

-Although there is a proxy option on `Configure` -> `Settings` -> `Network` -> `Proxy` -> `Type` -> `SOCKS5 Proxy`, it [does not work correctly](https://github.com/mumble-voip/mumble/issues/1812) as it tries to resolve the onion domain without the proxy, so we can leave `Direct conneciton` as the proxy type.
-To connect to the onion mumble server, we must torify the client before it starts:
+Do not use mumble proxy settings, it [does not work correctly](https://github.com/mumble-voip/mumble/issues/1812) as it tries to resolve the onion domain without the proxy leading to DNS leak.
+Leave `Direct conneciton` as the proxy type (default) and to connect to the onion mumble server, you must torify the client before it starts:
 ```sh
 torsocks mumble
 ```